justinmccoy/toolchainSteps/README.md

 # Building a dev ops toolchain on IBM Cloud

 These steps will guide you through creating a toolchain that monitors a source repository, and builds and redeploys a Cloud Foundry application on every code commit.
-Utilizing DevOp tool integrations, and configuring a delivery pipeline to automatically build and deploy Cloud Foundry applications to IBM Cloud, you can focus on your application's code.
+Utilizing DevOp tool integrations, and configuring a delivery pipeline to automatically build and deploy Cloud Foundry applications to IBM Cloud, you can focus on your application's code and not pushing the latest changes to production.